Lindsay James (politician): Iowa House of Representatives

 In 2018, James was elected to the Iowa House of Representatives for the 99th district, where incumbent Democrat Abby Finkenauer retired to successfully run for the U.S. House.
-She faced Brad Cavanagh and Pat Cullen in the Democratic primary election, outraising them with $34,101 compared to Cavanagh's $13,089 in campaign funds.
-She defeated Republican nominee Paulin Chilton in the general election with 60% of the vote.
+She faced Brad Cavanagh and Pat Cullen in the Democratic primary election.
+She defeated Republican nominee Pauline Chilton in the general election with 60% of the vote.

-Following redistricting, James was redrawn into the 71st district and won re-election in 2022.
+In 2020, James again faced Republican nominee Pauline Chilton and won re-election with 56.6% of the vote.
+Following redistricting, James was redrawn into the 71st district and re-elected in 2022.
+She won a fourth term in 2024, defeating Republican nominee James McClain with 56.1% of the vote.

 In 2022, she was elected to the House's Democratic leadership team as Minority Whip.
-In 2024, she supported safeguarding reproductive rights and regulating legal cannabis.
+In 2026, she sponsored legislation applicable to mobile homes that would limit rent increases and place restrictions on the termination of rental agreements.

+In the Iowa House, James serves on the Environmental Protection Committee.
+She previously served on the Education, Human Resources, and Ways and Means committees, and was ranking member of the Government Oversight and Judiciary committees.

 2026 U.S. House of Representatives campaign

 On August 19, 2025, James announced her campaign for Iowa's 2nd congressional district against incumbent Republican Ashley Hinson in the 2026 United States House of Representatives elections.
-James criticized Hinson's vote for the Big Beautiful Bill and stated that she would focus on lowering the costs of health care and housing, addressing Iowa’s growing cancer rate, and economic issues that have led to layoffs if elected.
+James said that she would focus on health care and housing costs, Iowa's growing cancer rate, and economic issues.
+Hinson subsequently declared her candidacy for the U.S. Senate seat being vacated by retiring Republican Senator Joni Ernst.